Chapter 3 : I hate my life.

 “I know that,” I mutter, and cautiously take my first sip.
 Louis shrugs and swirls his glass distractedly, seemingly unwilling to answer my question.

 I examine the label on the bottle, but it doesn’t help at all.
-The whole thing’s written in fucking French.
+The whole thing’s written in bloody French.
 Go figure.
 I think it’s called something like bourgeois, but not quite – oh, the irony.

 “Have you had anything to eat today?”
 Louis asks suddenly, eyes drilling into mine unblinkingly.